 - Take pictures of the accident scene.
 Use your phone to document all damage after the vehicle crash.

-- Call an attorney.
+- Call a Dallas car accident attorney.
 Many people think that the next step is to call their insurance company.
-However, insurance companies are notorious for twisting words around and giving people as little money as possible for their accident.
-The attorneys at Juan Hernandez Law will be there to help you get the full amount you deserve from both the other driver and the insurance company.
+However, insurance companies are notorious for twisting words around and giving people as little money as possible for their accidents.
+The attorneys at Hernandez Law Group will help you get the full amount you deserve from the other driver and the insurance company.

 - Visit a medical professional.
 After an accident, you should always see a doctor to document your injuries.
-Even if you think you don’t have any injuries, you should still go to the hospital because certain injuries (such as traumatic brain injuries) don’t manifest right away.
+Even if you think you don’t have any injuries, you should still go to the hospital because certain injuries (such as traumatic brain injuries) don’t manifest immediately.